quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part18_II_Approximate.md

 :p How can we create features that account for interactions between state dimensions?
 ??x
 One approach is to explicitly include interaction terms in the feature set.
-For example, if there are two state dimensions \(s_1\) and \(s_2\), you could create a new feature representing their product: \(s_1 \times s_2\).
+For example, if there are two state dimensions $s_1 $ and$s_2 $, you could create a new feature representing their product:$ s_1 \times s_2$.
 This allows the model to learn different behaviors depending on how these dimensions combine.

 ```java
 // Example of combining state dimensions for interaction capture